 After gazing out at the incredible view and snapping around 2million photo’s we headed down to hop back on the Big Bus Tour.
 Now armed with our first red-cup Egg Nog Lattes of the year!

-The Bus rolled on down Fifth Av toward Downtown, with the tour guide rattling off facts and factoids about the areas we were passing through.
+The Bus rolled on down Fifth Ave toward Downtown, with the tour guide rattling off facts and factoids about the areas we were passing through.
 The traffic was fairly light and we made pretty good progress.
-Before long we hit our stop and jumped off the bus at Canal street to explore ChinaTown.
+Before long we hit our stop and jumped off the bus at Canal street to explore Chinatown.

-We wandered along checking out the bizarre shops and stall filled with strange fruit and veg, and the fish shops with live creatures and incredible prices on fantastic seafood making us wish we had a kitchen!
-We headed down Mott Street to find the, now closed, fireworks shop from home alone and then headed to Lin Zexu Square to grab some Dim Sum for lunch.
+We wandered along checking out the bizarre shops and stalls filled with strange fruit and veg, and the fish shops with live creatures and incredible prices on fantastic seafood making us wish we had a kitchen!
+We headed down Mott Street to find the, no closed, fireworks shop from home alone 2 and then headed to Lin Zexu Square to grab some Dim Sum for lunch.

 From a restaurant perspective, things were looking a little quiet and closed.
 That’s when we realized it was still 10:30 Am so a little early for lunch!
 Still, we found one of our top Dim Sum Restaurants open and headed in as Jet lag was still playing havoc on our body clocks.